 Has this ever happened to you?
-You decide to organize an area of your home based on a cool idea you saw on Pinterest or the web and it is a disaster!
+You decide to organize an area of your home based on a cool idea you saw online, in a store or magazine and it is a total disaster!
 Either you can’t find the exact products they used, your space is a different shape and nothing fits or you simply get overwhelmed by the amount of stuff you are trying to put in the space?
-Suddenly, your Pinterest perfect organizing project has become a total nightmare!
+Suddenly, your perfect organizing project has become a total nightmare!
 So what do you do?
 Take the items you bought back to the store?
 Shove your stuff back in the space and hide the rest in the garage?
-No, no, no. Keep reading and I will tell you how to organize the spaces in your home.
+No, no, no. Keep reading and I will tell you the secrets to successful home organization projects.

 Here is how to organize the spaces in your home.